Consider the simple class hierarchy of the design model in Figure 17.1 above, showing a disjoint

 segment subclass.
 In our example, we add the enumeration datatype

-attribute to the root class with this enumeration as its
+Add a category attribute to the root class with this enumeration as its

-attribute is mandatory [1], if the segmentation is
+range.
+The category attribute is mandatory [1], if the segmentation is

 complete, and optional [0..1], otherwise.
 In our example, we add a category

-attribute with range BookCategoryEL
+attribute with range BookCategoryEL to the class Book.
+The

-attribute is optional because the segmentation of
+category attribute is optional because the segmentation of

-into TextBook
+Book into TextBook and Biography is

 incomplete.